aaxyat-old/Python-Apk-Installer/README.md

 - [ ] Test for bugs
 - [ ] Remove the need for end user to touch the script at all

+### Known Bug:
+If you try installing apk with special charaters and any non English character the program will break

 ## Bug report:
  #### If you came across any bug, please report them as issues.
 Any pull request will be greatly appriciated